Complete the survey to find out the result

 Image without overscan on the SD signal

-The tested television did not perform well with materials rich in tonal transitions, resulting in a strong posterization effect.
-However, there is a partial remedy for this issue.
-The manufacturer has equipped the LG G4 with a smoothing system called "Gentle Gradation," which we can apply at three levels: Low, Medium, and High.
-Each of these options guarantees a fairly high effectiveness of smoothing on bright colors, but low on darker ones.
-We recommend using primarily the first one, as the other two interfere with the director's intentions by removing film grain.
+The LG G4 does not perform well with materials rich in tonal transitions, leading to a pronounced posterization effect.
+However, the manufacturer has included a smoothing system called "Gentle Gradation," with three levels: Low, Medium, and High.
+These settings are effective at smoothing bright colours, though less so for darker tones.
+It is recommended to use the Low setting, as the higher levels can distort the director's intentions by removing film grain.

-When watching lower-quality material, the efficiency of the television during upscaling is extremely important.
-The image from the tested television is sharp and clear.
-However, attention should be paid to the jagged edges of fine details and minor issues around figures, such as the creation of a halo effect, which occurs due to the sharpening imposed by the LG G4 even when we set the lowest value on the slider, which is 0.
-It is worth noting that this is a change compared to the LG G3, which did not impose such strong image sharpening, even when the corresponding slider was set to position 0.
+When it comes to upscaling lower-quality material, the television's performance is quite good, delivering a sharp and clear image.
+However, attention should be paid to the jagged edges of fine details and the occasional halo effect around figures.
+This occurs due to the sharpening imposed by the LG G4, even when the lowest setting is selected (0).
+This is a noticeable change from the LG G3, which did not apply such strong sharpening, even at setting 0.

 8.5/10